klasmodin/quflow/README.md

 # quflow

 A Python module for quantized vorticity flows.
+The code is based on a paper by Modin and Viviani (2020) [1] where a quantized Euler equation on the sphere is presented.

 ## Spherical coordinates